Basic Chinese Tones in Mandarin Chinese. Is it important? YES!

 Chinese has 4 tones plus a neutral tone.
 It technically has a total of 5 tones.

 Mandarin Chinese is not the only tonal language spoken by Chinese people.
-Many of the other Chinese languages spoken in different regions in China are tonal as well.
+Many of other Chinese languages spoken in different regions in China are tonal as well.

 For example: Cantonese, which is spoken in Canton province, China, and its neighboring area as well as Hong Kong (Hong Kong Cantonese) has 9 tones.